jdm6457/PracticeExamStudio/README.md

     ```bash
     npm start
     ```
-    *(Note: If `npm start` fails on Windows, try `npm run dev`)*
+2. The terminal will show a local address (usually `http://localhost:3000`).
-2. The terminal will show a local address (usually `http://localhost:3000` or `http://localhost:1234`).
+3. Open your web browser and visit that address.

-3. Open your web browser and visit that address to use the app.
+**Note on Data:** Your Question Banks and History are saved automatically to your browser's internal database (IndexedDB).
+You can close the server or restart your computer, and your data will persist.

 ## Troubleshooting

 *   **"npm is not recognized"** (Windows) or **"zsh: command not found: npm"** (macOS): This means Node.js isn't installed.
 Download and install it from [nodejs.org](https://nodejs.org/), then restart your terminal.
 *   **AI features aren't working:** Double-check your `.env` file.
 Ensure there are no spaces around the `=` sign and that the file is named exactly `.env` (not `.env.txt`).
-*   **Port already in use:** If the terminal says the port is busy, it will usually ask to run on a different port.
-Press `Y` (Yes) to proceed.
+*   **Port already in use:** If the terminal says the port is busy, press `Y` (Yes) to run on a different port.
-*   **Blank Screen on Windows:** Ensure you are running `npm run dev` if `npm start` does not work, and check your browser console (F12) for errors.
+*   **Blank Screen on Windows:** Ensure you ran `npm install` successfully.
+Check the browser console (F12) for errors.
-*   **Firewall Popup:** On Windows, you may see a firewall popup asking to allow Node.js to communicate.
-Allow access for Private networks to let the app run correctly.
+*   **Firewall Popup:** On Windows, allow Node.js to communicate on Private networks if prompted.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.